DucManhPhan/DucManhPhan.github.io/_posts/2022-05-18-leetcode-1348-tweet-counts-per-frequency.md

 - The `getTweetCountsPerFrequency()` method will check that for each `tweetName`, how many tweets per frequency.

-To improve the write operations in `recordTweet()` method, we can use some suitable data structure:
+Then we can use some suitable data structure for this problem:
 - HashMap data structure

     In the `getTweetCountsPerFrequency()` method, we will get a set of times per tweet to produce the frequency of a tweet per minute, or hour, or day.